Last updated on July 3, 2023 by Wandering our World

 There’s a clue in the name, as this site is made up of ten handcrafted fully insulated camping pods.
 These little wooden pods have electricity and can sleep four people each, and are set in a beautiful wooded surrounding just off the northern shore of Loch Ness.

-This lovely campsite is set in peaceful surroundings, with the pitches set amongst woodland with the lochside just a few steps away.
-The facilities are clean and modern, there’s a shop and bistro, and the staff are friendly and helpful.
+This picturesque campsite sits in peaceful surroundings, with the pitches set amongst woodland with the lochside just a few steps away.
+The washroom, shower and toilet facilities are clean and modern, and there’s a shop and bistro.
+The staff are friendly and helpful too.

 There’s also wigwams here, so there’s glamping options too.
 Nearby is the small village of Foyers, and the stunning Falls of Foyers – a 62m high waterfall.